Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Are These Dogs Good for Families? 🏡

 Yes, as mentioned above, Irish Danes are great with children.
-The one thing to watch out for, though, is that they can get overly excited and easily knock over a young child without meaning to.
+The one thing to watch out for is that they can get overly excited and easily knock over a young child without meaning to.

-They are also protective dogs that will fiercely defend their families and home from anything, or anybody whom they see as a threat.
-This with their imposing size makes the Irish Dane a fantastic watchdog.
+They are also protective dogs that will fiercely defend their families and homes from anything or anybody whom they see as a threat.
+Their imposing size makes the Irish Dane a fantastic watchdog.

 Does This Breed Get Along With Other Pets? 🐶 😽

-Ideally, if you wish to have cats and an Irish Dane, you should get both when they are young and allow them to grow up together.
-When raised with other animals, Irish Danes, like most dogs, will quickly come to see your other pets as being part of their family.
+Ideally, if you want to have cats and an Irish Dane, you should get both when they are young and allow them to grow up together.
+When raised with other animals, Irish Danes, like most dogs, will quickly see your other pets as part of their family.

 Divider 4Things to Know When Owning an Irish Dane